wayneIBM/vpc-on-classic/errors.md

 **Message**: The cloud object storage URI provided is not in the correct format.

 This error occurs if the URI has an incorrect scheme.
 The URI should follow this format: `cos://<region>/<bucket>/<sourceFile>`

+## cos_uri_not_supported
+**Message**: The Cloud Object Storage URI that was specified is not supported.

+A Cloud Object Storage URI cannot specify a single data center, such as ams03.
+A Cloud Object Storage URI cannot have an image nested within a folder in the file path, for example: cos://us-south/myBucket/MyFolder/myImage.vhd.

+The following example shows a Cloud Object Storage URI with a supported format: cos://us-south/myBucket/myImage.vhd.

 ## default_address_prefix_not_found
 **Message**: Default address prefix not found.